BruceConner/ZBRouteManager/README.md

 # ZBRouterManager
-Config router once in your project, then use it everywhere!
+Config page routes once in your project, then use it everywhere!